+Ubuntu is a free, stable, user-friendly, and very popular operating system.
+More technically, it is a Debian-based GNU/Linux distribution.
 Let me share some ideas about what you could do after installing Ubuntu:

 Firstly, remember to download updates and install the Ubuntu restricted extras during installation.

-Once you have connected your Ubuntu to Google: A. Click on the Day/Time entry in the top bar, the Calendar popup will appear, it displays your Google Calendar events.
+Once you have connected your Ubuntu to Google: A. Click on the Day/Time entry in the top bar, the Calendar popup will appear, it should display your Google Calendar events.
 B. Evolution (sudo apt-get install evolution): Open Evolution and check your gmail, calendar, and contacts.
 C Access your Google Drive: Files, [email protected].

 Install proprietary hardware drivers: Software & Updates, Additional Drivers.
 You can also install it on the command line.
 We can detect the model and the recommended driver by typing: (this is the ouput of my Nvidia graphic card)